Mawlamyine Mon, Myanmar Travel Guide

 Avoid walking alone in poorly lit areas at night.

-Be cautious with street food; choose vendors with high turnover, visible hygiene practices, and food that is cooked new and served hot.
+Be cautious with street food; choose vendors with high turnover, visible hygiene practices, and food that is cooked fresh and served hot.
 Avoid unpeeled fruits, salads washed in tap water, and ice from unreliable sources.

-Always opt for bottled water that is sealed.
+Always opt for sealed bottled water.

 Eat only food that is freshly cooked and served hot.